vprusso/toqito/docs/tutorials.extended_nonlocal_games.rst

     0.853486975032519

 It turns out that strong parallel repetition does *not* hold in the non-signaling scenario for the BB84 game.
-We can observe this by the following snippet.
+This was shown in [tRusso17]_, and we can observe this by the following snippet.

 .. code-block:: python